d1c/School_District_Analysis/README.md

 ### How is the District Summary affected?

-  * The impact of dropping the test scores for one grade level at one High School were negligible.
+  * The impact of dropping the test scores for one grade level for one High School were negligible.
 The count of students that took the tests went down from 39,170 to 38,709 representing 1.2% of total High School students in the District.

   * The Average test scores and percent of students passing each subject were also negligible.
 The "% Overall Passing" metric was impacted down by only a tenth of a percent.